matematicasuperpiattamac/minetest/doc/lua_api.md

 * `minetest.register_on_punchnode(function(pos, node, puncher, pointed_thing))`
     * Called when a node is punched
 * `minetest.register_on_generated(function(minp, maxp, blockseed))`
-    * Called after generating a piece of world between `minp` and `maxp`.
+    * Called after generating a piece of world.
+Modifying nodes inside the area is a bit faster than usual.
-    * **Avoid using this** whenever possible.
-As with other callbacks this blocks the main thread and introduces noticable latency.
-      Consider [Mapgen environment] for an alternative.
 * `minetest.register_on_newplayer(function(ObjectRef))`
     * Called when a new player enters the world for the first time
 * `minetest.register_on_punchplayer(function(player, hitter, time_from_last_punch, tool_capabilities, dir, damage))`
     * Called when a player is punched
     * Note: This callback is invoked even if the punched player is dead.
     * `player`: ObjectRef - Player that was punched
-    * `hitter`: ObjectRef - Player that hit.
-Can be nil.
+    * `hitter`: ObjectRef - Player that hit
     * `time_from_last_punch`: Meant for disallowing spamming of clicks (can be nil).
     * `tool_capabilities`: Capability table of used item (can be nil)